mattrussi/gitlab-com-runbooks/docs/docs.gitlab.com/elasticsearch.md

 the API key is a public key, with special configuration to make sure it only has read-only access.

-The key is loaded from a CI variable.
+The key is loaded from the `ELASTIC_KEY` CI variable.

 See [this page](https://gitlab.com/gitlab-org/gitlab-docs/-/blob/main/doc/search.md?ref_type=heads) for directions for rotating the key.